mlorberdev/RESTful-API-Wordle-Clone/README.md

 [Deployed on Netlify](https://wrdl-with-restful-api.netlify.app/)

 ## Script Abstract:
+1. Random word selection
-1. Gameboard and keyboard generation: random word selection
+1. Gameboard and keyboard generation
 1. Binary search for valid entry on each guess
+1. Evaluate guess and apply colors to DOM
-1. Check for correct word or letters in guess
+1. Check for win condition and update DOM
-1. Color classes added to gameboard and keyboard
-1. Show word link to Wiktionary; update statistics
+1. Update statistics

 ## Screenshots